xwmx/bindle/README.md

 `bindle` is a configuration and dotfile management tool for your personal unix-like computer.

-## Goals & Philosophy
+`bindle` provides an easy way to manage a user's configuration files,

-`bindle` provides an easy way to manage a user's configuration, particularly:
+particularly:

 - dotfiles,
 - user binaries and scripts (ie, anything in `$HOME/bin`),